Satisfiability Modulo Exponential Integer Arithmetic

 Here $x$ and $y$ range over the integers and $z$ ranges over the reals.
 Any model of \eqref{eq:e-enconding} satisfies $z = \ln 3$, where $\ln 3$ is irrational.
 As finding such models is challenging, the leading tools \tool{MathSat} \cite{mathsat} and \tool{CVC5} \cite{cvc5} fail for $e^z = 3$. \end{example} \tool{MetiTarski} \cite{metitarski} integrates decision procedures for real closed fields and approximations for transcendental functions into the theorem prover \tool{Metis} \cite{metis} to prove theorems about the reals.
 In a related line of work, \tool{iSAT3} \cite{isat3} has been coupled with \tool{SPASS} \cite{spass}.
 Clearly, these approaches differ fundamentally from ours.

-Recently, the complexity of a decidable extension of linear integer arithmetic with exponentiation has been investigated \cite{LIAE}.
-It is equivalent to \EIA without the functions ``$\cdot$'', ``$\div$'', and ``$\mod$'', and where the first argument of all occurrences of $\exp$ must be the same constant.
+Recently, the complexity of decidable extensions of linear integer arithmetic with exponentiation has been investigated \cite{LIAE,icalp24,ouaknine25}. \textcite{LIAE} consider \emph{Semenov arithmetic}, which extends LIA with a function $\lambda x. c^{|x|}$ for some fixed natural number $c > 1$.
+Thus, it is equivalent to \EIA with quantifiers, but without the functions ``$\cdot$'', ``$\div$'', and ``$\mod$'', and where the first argument of all occurrences of $\exp$ must be the same constant.